Teacher on Trial Over Chilling Garden Murder Plot

-A post-mortem examination revealed the cause of Mr. Billingham’s death as a stab wound to the neck.
+A post-mortem confirmed the grisly cause of death as a stab wound to the neck.

-The trial proceedings are set to commence on April 18 before Judge Mark Lucraft, KC, the Recorder of London, with the jury selection process scheduled to commence tomorrow.
-Beal, residing on Moore Street, vehemently denies the charge of murder and remains in custody pending the trial.
+The trial kicks off on April 18 at the Old Bailey, before Judge Mark Lucraft, KC.
+Jury selection begins tomorrow.
+Beal, who still lives on Moore Street, denies murdering Mr Billingham and remains in custody awaiting trial.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.